Idanref/sample-servers/README.md

-# Sample Server
+# Sample Servers

-An example for a Node.js application for practicing Backend Development.
+A Node.js application for practicing Backend Development.

+The application samples web servers found in the relational database and updates the status (healthy / not healthy).

+In case a server became unhealthy, an email will be sent to a predefined admins list.